Behind the camera: Art Greenspon

-Art Greenspon, who was then 26-years old, had traveled to Vietnam and was promptly hired as an AP stringer.
-While stationed with American 101st Airborne Division near Hue he captured this picture of man with his hands raised directing a medical evacuation helicopter to remove wounded men of A Company, 101st Airborne.
+Art Greenspon, who was then 26-years old, had travelled to Vietnam and was promptly hired as an AP stringer.
+While stationed with American 101st Airborne Division near Hue he captured this picture of a man with his hands raised directing a medical evacuation helicopter to remove wounded men of A Company, 101st Airborne.

 During one such American 5-day patrol a firefight between communist fighters and the 101st Airborne troops resulted in a number of wounded.
 While covering the evac Art Greenspon took this picture.

 When the image was sent back to the States and hit the wire famed photographer Douglas Duncan proclaimed that it was a “masterpiece” and the best picture of the war yet.

 Greenspon’s shot is, of course, anchored upon the solider – head thrown back arms reaching toward the heaven … and help .. silhouetted against the dust of battle deep in the Vietnam Forest.
 He represents all soldiers in every war: the fact that he is guiding a rescue chopper is irrelevant … I salute this masterpiece. –Douglas Duncan

 While covering the war, on May 5, 1968, later a bullet passed through a LIFE photographer’s hand before hitting Greenspon between the eyes.
 He returned to New York to recover from the shoot.

 A few days later during this battle Tim Lickness, from the 502nd Infantry Regiment, 101st Airborne Division was handling medical evacuations.
 After a helo was hit by enemy fire and crashed he organized a rescue mission to get the surviving crew members.
 As he did participate in medical evacuations after April 1st, he might be one of the people in this picture.